zkkzxk/SewerMan/README.md

  # 🏃‍♂️ Usage

-### Using Pipe Material Information (Two Modes)
+### Using Sewer Material Information (Two Modes)

-We provide two flexible modes to integrate pipe material information into SewerNet.
+We provide two flexible modes to integrate sewer material information into SewerNet.

 #### Mode 1: Using Pre-Provided Labels (For Exact Reproduction)